SachinCW/Springboard-Data-Science-Bootcamp-Projects/README.md

 **Mini_Project_Wrangling_Json_Exercise.ipynb :**

 This project dealt with data wrangling using JSON files as source and helped get familiar with packages for dealing with JSON.

+**Mini_Project_SQL_with_Spark.ipynb :**

+This project dealt with getting familiar with Spark SQL.
+Spark SQL is a Spark module for structured data processing.
+It provides a programming abstraction called DataFrames and can also act as a distributed SQL query engine.
+It enables unmodified Hadoop Hive queries to run up to 100x faster on existing deployments and data.
+It also provides powerful integration with the rest of the Spark ecosystem (e.g., integrating SQL query processing with machine learning).
+It brings native support for SQL to Spark and streamlines the process of querying data stored both in RDDs (Spark’s distributed datasets) and in external sources.
+Spark SQL conveniently blurs the lines between RDDs and relational tables.
+Unifying these powerful abstractions makes it easy for developers to intermix SQL commands querying external data with complex analytics, all within in a single application.